-This proposed rule change from AEMO seeks to improve the transparency and consistency of information AEMO provides to signal whether or not electricity supply is projected to meet demand in the medium-term.
+On 24 May 2018 the AEMC made a final rule to improve the transparency and consistency of information AEMO provides to signal whether or not electricity supply is projected to meet demand in the medium-term.

-This new process probabilistically assesses the risk and uncertainties of power system operation, running 1,600 Monte-Carlo simulations to reflect the operation of the national electricty market.
-It will probabilistically determine whether the reliability standard is projected to be met.
+On 10 May 2018 AEMO implemented a new MT PASA methodology that probabilistically assesses the risk and uncertainties of power system operation by running simulations to reflect the operation of the national electricty market.
+The MT PASA process now probabilistically determines whether the reliability standard is projected to be met.

-Under the National Electricity Rules (NER), AEMO is required to report on aggregate capacity of generation in a region after allowing for the impact of network constraints as part of the MT PASA.
+Under the current NER, AEMO is required to report on aggregate capacity of generation in a region after allowing for the impact of network constraints as part of the MT PASA.

-This requirement was drafted at a time when MT PASA was deterministic.
-However, assessment of the impact of network constraints is incompatible with the probabilistic modelling approach that is now being adopted in the redeveloped MT PASA.
+This requirement was drafted at a time when the MT PASA methodology was deterministic.
+However, assessment of the impact of network constraints is incompatible with the probabilistic modelling approach that has now been adopted in the MT PASA.

 A consultation paper was published on 12 April 2018 to facilitate discussion on the rule change request.
 Submissions closed on 10 May 2018.
 Four written submissions to the consultation paper were received and are available below.